ShadowCrafter011/MeteoSeltiDataAnalysis/README.md

 All python files are designed to be run from the project root directory.

-## Util package

-Since access to the measurement data is frequent and parsing the `measurements.csv` file is not perfect out of the box there exists a util package in this project.
-It must be installed in the used pip environment: `pip install -e util`

-If you are using a virtual environment (which is recommended) the command most likely is `venv/Scripts/pip.exe install -e util` (Windows).

 ## Pulling/updating data

 Measurement data is keept in the `data` directory.
 The measurement files are not checked into git as they are quite large.